 In order to promote your activities, you have set up an e-shop with a blog.

-A few meters away from you lives Chloe, a family blogger whose texts are read by 65,000 people every month.
-Seduced by one of your posts, she mentions it in one of her articles and includes links to your platform.
+A few miles away from you lives Chloe, a family blogger whose posts are read by 65,000 people every month.
+Seduced by an article you wrote about homemade baby food, she mentions it in one of her posts and includes links to your platform in it.

-Soon after she mentions you, the number of views of your website starts climbing, more and more people subscribe to your newsletter and you generate more sales than usual.
+Soon after she mentions you, the numbers of visitors and views on your website start climbing – more and more people subscribe to your newsletter and you generate more sales than usual.

 How to get quality backlinks?

-It can be tempting to buy backlinks to improve your position in search engine results… But don’t do any of that.
+It can be tempting to buy backlinks to improve your rankings in search engine results… But don’t do any of that.

-For Google and other search engines, it is not the number of links that counts but their quality.
-And very often, the links that can be purchased are anything but qualitative.
+For Google and other search engines, it is not the number of links that counts, but their quality.
+And very often, the links that can be purchased on their own are anything but qualitative.